Invoice guide - How to read the invoice

 In the pink box on, the front page of the invoice, you find all the details needed to pay the invoice on time.

-- Amount to pay: The total sum of your costs and the amount you have to pay.
+- Amount to pay: A summary of your costs for the period to which the invoice refers.

 - Due date: The date by which an invoice must be paid at the latest.
-If you do not pay your invoice on time, you risk an invoice reminder fee (60 SEK).
-The service may also be suspended until the payment has reached us.
+If you are late with your payment, you risk getting a reminder fee.
+The service might also get temporarily suspended until the payment have reached us.

 - OCR/Invoice number: A unique number for each invoice.

-- PlusGiro: The PlusGiro account you pay to.
+- PlusGiro: Our PlusGiro account which you can pay to.

 - Invoice date: Date when the invoice was created.